Joining for Year 7

 Where a child is unable to sit the entrance tests through illness, bereavement or other circumstance beyond the control of the parent(s), the Consortium will make arrangements for testing to take place as soon as practicable.
 Evidence will be required in these circumstances.
 Children sitting these tests will be considered alongside those children who sat the tests in September 2022.

 Boys will sit the entrance tests on Saturday 24 September 2022 at either Bournemouth School or Poole Grammar School.
 The tests may only be taken once by any boy.
 Details of the tests and arrangements for the day will be sent to parents and students by the 16 September 2022.
+Late Entrance Tests are scheduled for Tuesday 21 February 2023.
 The results of the tests may be used to establish your son's eligibility for a place at both Bournemouth School and Poole Grammar School.

 Students seeking admission into year 7 take tests in Mathematics, English and Verbal Reasoning.
 All the tests are set to be appropriate for the students in their final year of the KS2 national curriculum.
 It is acknowledged that candidates are unlikely to have covered all of the work that is tested - the tests take account of this.
 Further details of the entrance tests are available on the Admissions Tests page.